aeyobd/dwarfs/thesis/results.md

 The break and Jacobi radii fall well outside the observed stellar profile.
 Tides would have to be far stronger to affect the observed stellar component.
 As a result, the minimal tidal evolution of this model is not unexpected.

 As for Scl (@sec:scl_sim_stars), we also consider a model where UMi's stars follow initially a Plummer profile, resembling the present-day density profile.
 The stellar evolution of this Plummer stellar component is similar (@fig:umi_plummer_i_f).
-However, because there are more loosely-bound stars, the Plummer model loses nearly 7% of its initial stellar mass to tides ([@tbl:umi_sim_stars_results]), and tidal features may be detectable if we measure densities 2 orders of magnitude fainter than our present data.
+Because there are more loosely-bound stars, the Plummer model loses nearly 7% of its initial stellar mass to tides ([@tbl:umi_sim_stars_results]).
+Tidal features may be detectable if we measure densities 2 orders of magnitude fainter than our present data.
 We show the properties of a stream in the Appendix (@fig:umi_tidal_stream), but such a stream is unlikely to be observable in the near future.
 We conclude that tides do not strongly affect the stellar component of this model.